Irby, Merseyside: Transport

-The Merseytravel Saveaway ticket may be used on public transport in Merseyside.
-Prices are determined by Adult and Child status and the ticket is valid for one day.
-This ticket may also be used to cross the River Mersey on the Mersey Ferry, on direct services only.
-However these tickets may not be usd between 06.31 and 09.29 Monday-Friday.

 The nearest railway station is Heswall (formerly Heswall Hills) on the Borderlands line.
 Trains depart from here for Wrexham and Bidston.
 From Irby, accessing the station is difficult via other public transport, and it is approximately a 45-minute walk away and offers only hourly services.
 Alternatively, buses may be used exclusively or to travel to West Kirby station, which is on the Wirral line of the high-frequency Merseyrail network.

-Buses serving Irby, as of August 2020: